 1963 Scirocco Formula One/Formula Libre

 Team Spare Car.
-New demo video & sister car racing video at Spa.
+See video & sister car racing video at Spa.

 History